Football in Iran: League system

+Men's league system

 The current structure has been in place since 2001.
 The Persian Gulf Pro League is the highest level of club football in Iran.
 Below it is the Azadegan League, also known as the 1st division, which consists of two twelve-team groups.
 One level further down from that is the 2nd division which is made up of 28 teams evenly distributed into two groups.
 One step down, and the final nationwide league, is the 3rd division.
 This level has eight groups and 45 teams.
 Each groups contains teams that are located in the same area of the nation.
 The final level of the football system consists of 28 provincial leagues.
 Local teams from each province participate in these leagues, and some of the leagues are divided into further divisions.

 The system works with a promotion-relegation system, meaning that a team from the lowest level of the system can make it to the top level after a number of years.
 The number of teams in each league often changes from season to season, due to the lack of any professional management in the lower levels of the system.
 Currently the IPL is the only league that is considered professional, despite many of its rules about club facilities and management being broken.
 It is not uncommon for teams in the lower levels of the system to change team names because of sponsorship issues or for teams to completely withdraw from a competition.

 The top four levels of the men's system are managed by the FFIRI, while the bottom level leagues are managed by their respective provincial football committee.
 The Kowsar Women Football League is the primary women's football league in Iran.

+Women's league system

+The Kowsar Women Football League (لیگ کوثر بانوان فوتبال ایران, Lig-e Kâuser-e Banuan-e Futbal-e Iran) is a women's football league, run by the Football Federation Islamic Republic of Iran.
+At the top of the Iranian football league system, it is the country's primary competition for the sport.
+It was established in 2007.
+There is also a second division for women's.